19remi/a2-22i-1979-22i-1959-22i-1880/README.md

-# Music Recommendation Word Similarity with MapReduce
+#  Word Similarity with MapReduce

 This project implements a MapReduce job for calculating word similarity based on Term Frequency-Inverse Document Frequency (TF-IDF) using MrJob library.